AI agents, applied

 • At the isolation layer.
 Run the execution environment in a sandbox or a container, restrict network egress, keep the environment reclaimable.
 This bounds the damage of a bad action regardless of which failure mode produced it.

-None of this is fool-proof.
+None of this is foolproof.
 Agents are creative at escaping constraints.
 A determined agent can still find ways through its own gates, either at the behest of an adversarial prompt or a surfeit of helpful enthusiasm.
-There is, as often in security, a trade-off between power and convenience and by definition we are using agents because we want them to do powerful things on our behalf, so the more we lock them down, the less useful they become.
+There is, as often in security, a trade-off between power and convenience, and by definition we are using agents because we want them to do powerful things on our behalf, so the more we lock them down, the less useful they become.
 The defaults tend to be weak, sliding toward “security theatre”.
 If we need to click the “approve” dialogue box 200 times, how well have we assessed the risks each time?
 How conversant are we in setting up the right sandboxes for each problem?
 Real-world sandboxes are routinely escapable and “not especially secure”.
 Isolation is a reduction of blast radius, not a wall.
 Zechner argues that once an agent can write and run code the lethal trifecta — private data, code execution, network reach — is already in play, so sprinkling permission prompts through the middle buys at best complexity and at worst an illusion of safety.
 He tends to favour learning to configure good sandboxes and monitoring the agent’s activity through logs and audit trails over trying to put guardrails on the agent itself.

 Other things to think about:

 • Default-deny the untrusted path.
 Ignore external senders until paired (OpenClaw and Hermes both do this), and run web-touching sessions in a sandbox that can be thrown away.
-Cowork’s computer-use mode for example, used no sandbox at all, and was demonstrated vulnerable within days of launch.
+Cowork’s computer-use mode, for example, used no sandbox at all, and was demonstrated vulnerable within days of launch.

 • Credentials are vulnerable.
 Attackers and confused agents are happy to get their hands on our secrets: API keys, SSH keys, OAuth tokens, the .env file, the cloud credentials.
 These translate into real resources, the ability to impersonate us and outlast the current session.
-Once an agent has filesystem and network access, every secret sitting in ~/.ssh, ~/.aws, or a .env is one cat and one POST away, which is why “grant the agent our home folder and hope” is such a weak default.
+Once an agent has filesystem and network access, every secret in ~/.ssh, ~/.aws, or a .env is one cat and one POST away, which is why “grant the agent our home folder and hope” is such a weak default.
 Stronger patterns keep the raw secret out of the agent’s reach in a secret manager, dispensing short-lived, scoped tokens.
 Claude Code on the web routes git auth through such a proxy, so credentials never enter the sandbox; Hermes’s encrypted secret exchange decrypts on the gateway with an ephemeral key, so the cleartext lands inside the sandbox but the agent and the model never see it.

 • Watch the auto-skill-generation loop.
 When a harness writes its own skills from past tasks (Hermes; MiMo Code’s Dream/Distill passes), one bad prompt can mint a persistent capability the agent reuses later, unprompted.
 Audit ~/.hermes/skills/, .mimocode/, or the equivalent periodically.